It's Never Too Late: Noise Optimization for Collapse Recovery in Trained Diffusion Models: Experiments

-\myparagraph{Quantitative Results.} We show generation variety and image-text alignment results for text-to-image generation on GenEval~\cite{ghosh2023geneval} and on a subset of $50$ random prompts per category on the T2I-CompBench~\cite{compt2i} benchmark in \cref{tab:main_table}.
-We optimize CLIPScore~\cite{hessel2021clipscore} for image-text alignment and pairwise cosine similarity scores with DINOv2 following prior work~\cite{gi}.
-Our noise optimization demonstrates substantial improvements over $\text{i.i.d.}$ sampled noise initializations and \cite{gi} across three different models on both benchmarks.
-Optimizing the noise gives direct control over the quality-diversity trade-off, allowing us to flexibly balance our objectives or use additional different diversity and image quality optimization objectives.
+We show generation diversity and image-text alignment results for text-to-image generation on GenEval~\cite{ghosh2023geneval} in \cref{tab:main_table}.
+Here, we optimize CLIPScore~\cite{hessel2021clipscore} for image-text alignment and pairwise cosine similarity scores with DINOv2 following prior work~\cite{gi}.
+Our noise optimization demonstrates substantial improvements over $\text{i.i.d.}$ sampled noise initializations and \cite{gi}.
+Optimizing the noise gives direct control over the quality-diversity tradeoff, allowing us to flexibly balance our objectives or use additional different diversity and image quality optimization objectives.
 To generate the results in \cref{tab:main_table}, we halted the optimization when reaching preset thresholds (CLIPScore comparable to \cite{gi}, or DINO diversity one standard deviation above \cite{gi}).
+To evaluate diversity, we include scores for metrics that are not used in optimization and show strong generalization to unused metrics.
+In addition, our user study (Tab.~9 in the Supplementary) confirms that human judgments of diversity are aligned with the reported metrics.